Nursing Homes in Illinois

 Median Monthly Cost

-Illinois nursing home costs are 17.5% lower for semi-private rooms and 13.7% lower for private rooms compared to national averages.
+Illinois nursing home costs are significantly lower, with semi-private rooms costing 17.3% less and private rooms 13.8% less than the national average.

 | Care Type | Monthly Cost | vs. National |